ivanizag/izilogmcz/README.md

 3007=00 300F=08
 ```

+### Load Zilog RIO

+If no images are provided on the command line, the OS 2.2 is used.
 Load the OS with a double return on boot or with the OS command in the monitor:
 ```
 casa@servidor:~$ ./izilogpds
-    Finished dev [unoptimized + debuginfo] target(s) in 0.01s
-     Running `target/debug/izilogpds`
 Emulation of the Zilog MCZ-1 computer https://github.com/ivanizag/izilogpds

 >OS
 FRIDAY, SEPTEMBER  1, 1978
-RIO REL 2.06
+RIO REL 2.2
 %DISPLAY
 DISPLAY
                     MEMORY ALLOCATION MAP